-Fortunately, most cleft-affected babies (lip and/or palate) are able to learn to use a cup at the same time as other previously in this booklet, it is important to talk with your infants.
+Fortunately, most cleft-affected babies (lip and/or palate) are able to learn to use a cup at the same time as other infants.
 Many types are available.
-Some teams recommend child's team about an individualized treatment plan that open cups.
-Others suggest sippy cups that have been best meets his or her needs. modified to eliminate the suction.
-Prior to choosing and Selecting a Team starting a cup, we recommend you ask your team for One of the first and most important decisions you will advice on which one is best for your baby.
-You may need to experiment with several styles to suit your baby's needs make is the selection of the team of professionals who
+Some teams recommend open cups.
+Others suggest sippy cups that have been modified to eliminate the suction.
+Prior to choosing and starting a cup, we recommend you ask your team for advice on which one is best for your baby.
+You may need to experiment with several styles to suit your baby's needs or preferences.
+All babies, regardless of cleft type, should be drinking exclusively from a cup (not a bottle) by 12 months of age.